Ohio Christmas and Holiday

 All throughout the winter, there are plenty of ways to get outside and beat the winter doldrums.
 Still searching for that perfect gift?
 The independent stores in Loudonville will be happy to help.
 Try a gift certificate for canoeing, cabins, zip lining, castle, or lodge.

-Mark those calendars now for the annual Mohican Winter Fest, January 13th-15th.
+Mark those calendars now for the annual Mohican Winter Fest in January.
 Olympic Award Winning, Aaron Costic and his team from Elegant Creations, return to show the artistic talents with ice carving demonstrations and more.
 Walk through downtown Loudonville and see multiple ice carving sculptures.
 Fire Spinning returns for Mohican’s Fire & Ice on Saturday.
 Do not forget to follow Discover Mohican on Facebook and Twitter for the Social Media Scavenger Hunt.
 The winner will receive an overnight stay at Landoll’s Mohican Castle.
 The Model Train Expo returns to make everyone feel like a kid again.

 New Year’s Eve would not be the same without celebrating it at Mohican State Park Lodge & Conference Center.
 Exclusive 2-night package includes welcome gift, buffet dinner for two, admission to dance party with DJ, and buffet breakfast for two.
 Ring in the New Year while overlooking the breath taking view of Pleasant Hill Lake.

 This excerpt is from a past edition of OhioTraveler.com

 The Dayton region’s largest outdoor ice skating rink is open for season-long, family-friendly fun on the banks of the scenic Great Miami River in downtown Dayton.
 There is a nominal admission fee to the MetroParks Ice Rink at RiverScape MetroPark (237 E. Monument Ave).